ROCm/rccl/README.md

 * rccl{Primitive}Kernels.h
 * rcclKernelHelper.h

-This communication primitive layer contains implementations the broadcast and all-reduce distributed designs.
-It takes into account of the number of GPUs in the system, the data size and divide the work into smaller chunks.
-The compute kernels are launched to implement a distributed pipelined operation that achieves overall maximum throughput when compared to a single root processing and sharing the data serially.

 ## Caveats
 The initial implementation of the distributed broadcast and all-reduce designs are focused on the functionality and correctness and not tuned yet to obtain optimal performance for a specific input size and GPU count.
 Better strategies to determine optimal chunk sizes to allow overlapping of transfers for better pipelining are being explored.